DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

       How those distances are defined depends on the scenario and behavior. t_D_class : pandas.Series
       A pandas series with :math:`N_{classes}` entries, whose columns, like **D_class**, correspond to the possible behaviors in the scenario.
-Here, each entry is itself a numpy array of lenght :math:`|t|`, which contains the projected time until the trajectories of the agents can be classified as that behavior. data_set : Dataset class
+Here, each entry is itself a numpy array of length :math:`|t|`, which contains the projected time until the trajectories of the agents can be classified as that behavior. data_set : Dataset class
       This is the instance of the <dataset_name> class that called this function.